ccweerasinghe1994/Learning-Typescript/CHAPTER_01/readme.md

 JavaScript is based on—yearly since 2015 with new features that bring it in line with other modern languages.
-Impressively, even with regular new language versions, JavaScript has managed to maintain backward compatibility for decades in varying environments, including browsers, embedded applications, and server runtimes.
+Impressively, even with regular new language versions, JavaScript has managed to maintain backward compatibility for decades in varying environments, including browsers, embedded applications, and server runtime's.

 Today, JavaScript is a wonderfully flexible language with a lot of strengths.
 One should appreciate that while JavaScript has its quirks, it’s also helped enable the incredible growth of web applications and the internet.

 ### Vanilla JavaScript’s Pitfalls

+Developers often refer to using JavaScript without any significant language extensions or frameworks as “vanilla”: referring to it being the familiar, original flavor.
+I’ll soon go over why TypeScript adds just the right flavor to overcome these particular major pitfalls, but it’s useful to understand just why they can be painful.
+All these weaknesses become more pronounced the larger and longer-lived a project gets.

 #### Costly Freedom